stephenreid321/stephenreid/app/markdown/coaching.md

 ### Interested in working together?

 I offer an initial free half-hour exploratory call, so we can see if we are well-suited to one another.
 All being well, typically we'd then meet for an hour every other week via Zoom for an initial run of four sessions across two months.

-I ask you to book and pay for four sessions at a time.
-My rates vary according to your income:

-* Under £25k/year: four sessions for £100 (£25/hour, max four sessions at this rate)
-* £25k – £50k/year: four sessions for £200 (£50/hour)
-* Over £50k/year: four sessions for £400 (£100/hour)
+My standard charge is £100/hour.
+I sometimes offer reduced rates for those on lower incomes.

 I would expect you to attend sessions on time and from a quiet place, free from distractions.
 If you need to cancel or reschedule a session, I would not charge as long as you provide at least 24 hours notice.